Floor diagrams and enumerative invariants of line bundles over an elliptic curve: Introduction

-\textbf{Tropical geometry and refined invariants.} In many situations, and in particular in the case of toric surfaces, the correspondence theorem \cite{mikhalkin2005enumerative} expresses the multiplicity of a tropical curve as a product over the vertices of the tropical curve.
+\textbf{Tropical geometry and refined invariants.} The correspondence theorem \cite{mikhalkin2005enumerative} for toric surfaces expresses the multiplicity of a tropical curve as a product over the vertices of the tropical curve.
 In \cite{block2016refined}, F. Block and L. G\"ottsche proposed to replace the vertices multiplicity $m$ by their quantum analog $[m]_q=\frac{q^{m/2}-q^{-m/2}}{q^{1/2}-q^{-1/2}}$, which is a symmetric Laurent polynomial in the variable $q$.
 This new multiplicity is called \textit{refined}, since it specializes to the usual complex multiplicity when $q$ is set equal to $1$.
 In \cite{itenberg2013block}, I. Itenberg and G. Mikhalkin proved that for the tropical enumerative problem of counting curves of fixed genus in a toric surface passing through a suitable number of points, the refined multiplicity from Block-G\"ottsche also provides an invariant.
 Furthermore, the setting in which F. Block and L. G\"ottsche extended the results from \cite{cooper2017fock} in \cite{block2016fock} is already adapted to their refined multiplicities, as they consider a deformed version of the Fock space and Heisenberg algebra from \cite{cooper2017fock}.
 This way, their computations yield the refined invariants versions of Severi degrees considered in \cite{block2016refined} and \cite{itenberg2013block} rather than the usual ones.
-The meaning of these tropical refined invariants remains an intense area of studies \cite{gottsche2014refined}, \cite{bousseau2019tropical}, \cite{mikhalkin2017quantum}, \cite{blomme2021refinedreal} that have already been generalized to different settings \cite{blomme2021refinedtrop}, \cite{gottsche2019refined}, \cite{blechman2019refined}, \cite{schroeter2018refined}, but remains quite mysterious.
+The meaning of these tropical refined invariants remains an intense area of studies \cite{gottsche2014refined}, \cite{bousseau2019tropical}, \cite{mikhalkin2017quantum}, \cite{blomme2021refinedreal} that have already been generalized to different settings \cite{blomme2021refinedtrop}, \cite{gottsche2019refined}, \cite{blechman2019refined}, \cite{schroeter2018refined}, but remain quite mysterious.